Back to Blog

 Sole has the edge here.
 Their simpler electronics and LCD displays handle humidity better than NordicTrack's touchscreens.
 I've seen more NordicTrack units develop electronic issues after 12-18 months in non-air-conditioned spaces.
 That said, both should really be used in climate-controlled environments if you want them to last.

-Is the iFit subscription worth $50/month?
+Is the iFit subscription worth it?

 Can these treadmills handle daily use by heavy runners?